Shahin-Mjz/Web-Development/Styling_a_Page/README.md

-# Lab Instructions: Styling a page
+# Lab Instructions: Styling a Page

 In this exercise you will practice applying CSS rules to HTML elements.<br><br>